remblock/REMChain-Mainnet-Setup/README.md

 `https://auth.livepatch.canonical.com/`

-> Visit the site, register an account and generate your credentials.
+> Visit the site, register for an account and generate your live patch key.
 Via the canonical livepatch portal.

 `sudo canonical-livepatch enable YOURLIVEPATCHKEY`